tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - multiple access points with multiple policies
 - each access point has its own endpoint address
 - Created via Console or `aws s3control create-access-point --name secretcats --account-id 123456789012 --bucket catpics`

+## S3 Inventory

+Amazon S3 inventory provides a flat file list of your objects and metadata, which is a scheduled alternative to the Amazon S3 synchronous List API operation.
+Amazon S3 inventory provides comma-separated values (CSV) or Apache optimized row columnar (ORC) or Apache Parquet (Parquet) output files that list your objects and their corresponding metadata on a daily or weekly basis for an S3 bucket or for objects that share a prefix.